Skip to content

 Free Plan

-On Rapid, you can sign up for a free version of the API, which allows for 1000 lookups per month.
+You can sign up for a free version of the API, which allows for 1000 lookups per month.

 API Endpoint